frankluongo/master-gatsby/readme.md

 ## Current Video Status

-I am about to start Video 10: Styling our Layout
+I am about to start Video 21

 A Premium JavaScript + CSS Training Course from Wes Bos.
 You can grab the course at [MasterGatsby.com](https://mastergatsby.com).